Alan Hopgood: Early life

 Hopgood was born in Launceston, Tasmania, and grew up in the state.
-He acted in several dramatic roles in his childhood.
-He attended school in Melbourne and then studied at the University of Melbourne, graduating with a Bachelor of Arts (Hon) and a Diploma of Education.
+He acted in several dramatic roles in his childhood, making his legimiate debut aged 12 in The Winslow Boy in Hobart.

+He attended school in Melbourne as a boarder at Wesley Collect.
+HE studied at the University of Melbourne, graduating with a Bachelor of Arts (Hon) and a Diploma of Education.

 His first play, Marcus, was produced at Melbourne University while he was working as a school teacher.
 He left teaching to write full-time and start his acting career.

 Career

 Scriptwriting and screenwriting

 Hopgood's first successful play, And the Big Men Fly, was about Australian rules football and was produced in 1963 by the Union Theatre Repertory Company at the Russell Street Theatre in Melbourne with scripts by Brad Hopgood.
 The play was adapted for TV by the Australian Broadcasting Corporation in 1973 and also a telemovie.
 In 1964, he followed with The Golden Legion of Cleaning Women.
 In 1966 he produced Private Yuk Objects, which he said was the first play anywhere in the world on the subject of the Vietnam War.

 Hopgood has also written a number of film and television screenplays, including the comedy film Alvin Purple (1973), which was the most commercially successful Australian film of the early 1970s.